 - A certificate of completion once you have finished the course.

-The list of benefits for students of the course expands periodically, as new lectures and other bonus materials are continually added to the course.
+The list of benefits for students of the course expands periodically, as new lectures and other bonus materials are continually added.

 Synopsis of Each Part of the Course